California aims to make its own insulin brand to lower price

 Now, with several insulin patents nearing their expiration dates, California is looking to disrupt that market by making its own insulin and selling it for a much cheaper price.
 Last month, after a few years of study, state lawmakers approved $100 million for the project, with $50 million dedicated to developing three types of insulin and the rest set aside to invest in a manufacturing facility.

-Newsom and state lawmakers still have many details to work out, including contracting with a private company to do most of the work.
+Gov. Gavin Newsom and state lawmakers still have many details to work out, including contracting with a private company to do most of the work.
 But the budget was a put-his-money-where-his-mouth-is moment for Newsom, who has been calling for the state to launch its own brand of generic drugs to lower the overall price of medication.

 “Nothing epitomizes market failures more than the cost of insulin,” Newsom said in a video posted to his Twitter account.
 “California is now taking matters into our own hands.”